The Famous WordPress 5-Minute Installation For Non-Techies

 Once you have entered all of the fields click Install WordPress to complete the installation process …

-The famous five-minute WordPress installation process!
+The famous five-minute WordPress installation!

-(The famous 5-minute WordPress install!)
+(The famous 5-minute WordPress installation process!)

 Click ‘Log In’ to continue …